deciding/Flash-Sparse-Attention/README.md

 ## News

-- **$\texttt{[2025-08, upcoming]}$:** 🎈 Optimized decoding will be provided soon.
+- **$\texttt{[2025-08, upcoming]}$:** 🎈 Optimized decoding kernels will be provided soon.
 - **$\texttt{[2025-08, upcoming]}$:** 💥 Our Arxiv paper will be released soon.
 - **$\texttt{[2025-08]}$:** 🎉 Opsn sourced `Flash-Sparse-Attention`, offering an optimized implementation for NSA, broadening the applicability of this novel natively trainable sparse attention technique.

 ## Features

-FSA provides optimized kernel implementation for Native Sparse Attention (NSA) selected attention module.
-Without modifying NSA algorithm, FSA provides an efficient Triton-based implementation for GQA group sizes smaller than or equal to 8, which is more popular on state-of-the-art large language models, on modern high performance NVIDIA GPUs.
+FSA provides optimized kernel implementation for NSA selected attention module.
+Without modifying NSA algorithm, FSA provides an efficient Triton-based implementation for GQA group sizes smaller than or equal to 8, which is more popular on state-of-the-art large language models (LLMs), on modern high performance NVIDIA GPUs.
+For GQA group sizes larger than 8, FSA usually choose to fall back to original NSA implementation for better performance.

 FSA is currently well tested with:
 - NVIDIA Ampere or Hopper GPUs (e.g., A100 SXM, H20, H100 SXM, H200 SXM);
 - Datatype of fp16 and bf16;
 - The same head dimension (less than or equal to 256) across query, key, and value;
+- Varied GQA group sizes, ranging from 1 to 16;
 - Training and inference (prefill).

 ## Installation